Amazon Work-at-Home Jobs

 This is probably the most common way to make money on Amazon.
-While it’s not exactly a gig but a real business, in my opinion, it is the BEST opportunity there is on Amazon.
+While it’s not exactly a job but a business, in my opinion, it is one of the BEST opportunities there is on Amazon.
 You can do this from home or anywhere, in your spare time and you can set your own schedule.

 You know that Amazon is an e-commerce platform, and you can make money on Amazon by selling products as a third-party seller.
 As such, what this means is you list your products on Amazon and keep your inventory in your own home.
 When an order comes in, you ship the product to the seller.

 With the FBA program, you don’t need to deal with the hoops and loops of packaging and shipping.
 Amazon will take care of the logistics for you.

 Business Models to Choose from